Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 # DevOps/DevSecOps Challenge Labs - 1 Day Hackathon

 Welcome to the DevOps/DevSecOps Challenge hackathon!
-This event is designed to enhance your skills in the exciting field of AI.
-Below, you'll find essential information to get started.
+In this hackathon, you'll venture into modern DevOps practices by implementing a seamless on-premises to cloud infrastructure transition.
+You'll exaplore and harness GitHub's fleet of features, dive into Azure's advanced PaaS services, and gain understanding on continuous delivery.

 ## Table of Contents